Properties and Characterisations of Cofree Cartesian Differential Categories

 By Theorem \ref{thm:diffcon1}, a Cartesian $k$-differential category is cofree if and only if it has a differential constant unit and is cofree over its category of differential constants.
 This characterisation still requires one to check the couniversal property, and therefore we have to work ``outside'' of the Cartesian $k$-differential category.
 In this section, we provide necessary and sufficient conditions on differential constants to give us the desired couniversal property.
 In particular, this provides a base independent and completely internal characterisation of cofree Cartesian $k$-differential categories.

 As explained in Section \ref{sec:ultrametric}, the hom-sets of a cofree Cartesian $k$-differential categories have a canonical ultrametric induced by the functor down to the base category.
 To provide a base-independent description of the ultrametric, we may re-express it using the differential constant unit.
-This ultrametric property can be defined in a Cartesian $k$-differential category with a differential constant unit, which we call being differential constant complete.

-\begin{definition} A Cartesian $k$-differential category $(\mathbb{X}, \mathsf{D})$ with a $ \mathsf{D}$-constant unit $\varsigma$ is said to be \textbf{differential constant complete}, or $\mathsf{D}$-constant complete for short, if for each hom-set the function ${\mathsf{d}_\varsigma: \mathbb{X}(X,Y) \times \mathbb{X}(X,Y) \to \mathbb{R}_{\geq 0}}$ defined as follows:
+\begin{definition} A Cartesian $k$-differential category $(\mathbb{X}, \mathsf{D})$ with a $ \mathsf{D}$-constant unit $\varsigma$ is said to be \textbf{differential constant complete}, or $\mathsf{D}$-constant complete for short, if for each hom-set the function defined as follows:

 is an ultrametric on $\mathbb{X}(X,Y)$ such that $(\mathbb{X}(X,Y), \mathsf{d}_\varsigma)$ is a complete ultrametric space. \end{definition}